d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 This difference is not merely mathematical.
 In the framework's own interpretation, rods and clocks are not primitive ideal objects laid down in an already-given Minkowski spacetime.
 They are material systems whose internal closure depends on repeated interactions carried by the medium.
 Contraction and time dilation therefore enter as the self-consistent response of those systems to motion through the transport structure.

 Put plainly, the order of explanation is reversed.
 The framework does not say that matter behaves Lorentz-covariantly because spacetime is Minkowskian in the first instance.
 It says that matter built from a single-speed propagation medium will realize a Lorentz-type operational structure.

+A concrete instance of this distinction appears in the continuous circular-orbit case.
+The framework's external-field steering integral $W_{\mathrm{ext}}$ is the appropriate infinitesimal object for continuous deflection by an external field, and integrating it around a full orbit recovers the standard Thomas precession $2\pi(\gamma-1)$ at all speeds.
+The finite Wigner-angle expression for discrete noncollinear boost composition is a different mathematical object, and treating it as if it were the infinitesimal steering integrand produces an orbit sum that misses Thomas precession by a large factor at relativistic speeds — about 3.5% of the correct value at muon $g-2$ speed.
+The full derivation of $W_{\mathrm{ext}}$, its external-field-versus-co-moving distinction, and the explicit step-by-step circular-orbit integration with the muon $g-2$ numerical comparison are developed in the Wigner rotation paper [3].
+The narrow point is that the framework selects a different integrable object than the finite Wigner angle, and that selection is what recovers the correct continuous-orbit limit directly — a concrete example of divergence in mathematical route rather than only in verbal interpretation.
+The standard Thomas-precession result is itself part of the relativistic baseline; the framework does not contradict it.
+What the framework does is identify which mathematical object is appropriate to which physical situation, and the difference matters because the external-field case has the deflecting agent operating at the lab clock rate rather than at the moving object's internal clock rate.

 ### 4.4 Preferred structure versus undetectable symmetry